 - Ask family – Do you have any heirloom pieces laying around?
 Our favorite chair, a beautiful dresser, and a telephone chair are all from family members and we love them.

 - Craigslist – I love craigslist for furniture, although it takes some seriously sleuthing to get nice furniture at a good price.
-I will have an entire craigslist post in the future, but for now, get ready to use as many different key words as you can possibly imagine and filter through a lot of stuff.
+I will have an entire craigslist post in the future, but for now, I can only provide you this best wooden porch swings article.
 My best finds have all been on Craigslist.
 Be patient and do not spring for something expensive unless it is exactly what you want (brand, color, etc.) and at a manageable price.

 - Online Yard Sales– We are members of a few online yard sales groups on Facebook.
 Our favorite set of barstools was one of the best finds we have ever had, so I definitely recommend this.
 Really good deals tend to go fast on Facebook sites, so you need to be proactive.